Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Determine the most likely Mandarin transcriptions for a romanized Chinese first name and last name, accrding to the known gender of the name*
+*Identify Chinese name candidates, based on the romanized name ex.
+Wang Xiaoming - having a known gender ('male' or 'female')*

 *<u>Cost :</u> The processing of each name requires **1** credit.*